Employment law is a special area of law in that protects the rights of a particularly vulnerable group of people – employees.

 Sexual harassment is one of the most complicated areas of employment law.
 Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
 Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 If you submit to or reject this conduct, your employer cannot explicitly or implicitly affect your employment in any way.
 Sexual harassment can occur in a variety of circumstances.

 Wage & Hour Claims

 The law says that non-exempt employees who work overtime must get paid for it.
 But many companies try to get around this.
 They improperly classify an employee as a manager, outside salesperson, or independent contractor so they don’t have to pay extra for overtime.

 Here are some other ways: Do you take morning and afternoon breaks and at least 1/2 hour for lunch?
 Some companies discourage this or don’t even allow it.
 And some companies make their employees buy the company’s clothes or other products.

 If your employer is guilty of any of these practices, you may be entitled to receive compensation through a wage and hour claim.
 The lawyers at Jacoby & Meyers can review the details of your case and advise you as to the best way to proceed.

 Please contact our employment lawyers today to schedule your free initial consultation.
-Jacoby & Meyers has offices nationwide.
+Jacoby & Meyers has offices throughout the U.S.